Skip to content

 try:

-run_mode = self._get_run_mode(msg_type, job)
+run_mode = mode

-caller = self.callers[channel]
+caller = self.callers[Channel.shell]

 caller = self.callers[Channel.control]